freeCodeCamp/guide/src/pages/javascript/tutorials/add-new-properties-to-a-object/index.md

 ---
-title: Add New Properties to a Object
+title: Add New Properties to an Object
 ---
 You can add new properties to existing JavaScript objects the same way you would modify them.
 Here is how: